jpow07/CSCI4520ProjectTwo/README.md

 ## Overview
 A 2-D game developed with phaser and ES6

+#### Theme: The History of Norwalk Connecticut.

 ## Assignment Criteria: